ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-extensions-intelligent-cloud.md

 ---
-title: Intelligent Cloud Base | Microsoft Docs
+title: Cloud Migration Base Extension
-description: Use the Intelligent Cloud Base extension to connect your on-premises solution with Business Central online.
+description: Use the Cloud Migration Base extension to connect your on-premises solution with Business Central online.
 author: edupont04
 manager: edupont